Top Photo Spots in Las Vegas

 This town is literally jam-packed with great things to point your camera at, whether you are into HDR or not.
 With so many casinos there, all trying to outdo each other, it’s like a mini World Tour along the Las Vegas Strip.
 It really does feel like you are traveling around the world, to a certain extent.
 In that respect, it reminds me a lot of EPCOT.
 Of course, at EPCOT you’re less likely to have intoxicated maniacs running around…just saying’.
 Still it’s great fun and offers an endless amount of photo opportunities.

 Las Vegas is generally thought about as a place to go party – and that’s definitely the case, if that’s your thing – but it is an amazing place for photographers as well.
-This Top Photo Spots list is a little different from my previous ones, in that it is just centered on spots along one street in Las Vegas – The Strip.
+This Top Photo Spots list is a little different from my previous ones, in that it is just centered on spots along one street in Las Vegas – The Strip (except for #15, which you definitely want to go see!).
 You could spend days here and never shoot it all.
 But it’s fun trying!

 Also, as you may have read elsewhere here on the blog, I highly recommend shooting at sunrise.
 There are a lot of reasons why – and it depends on what you want to photograph – but in Las Vegas I highly recommend it because in the early morning you can have all these spots to yourself.
 It’s such a party town that everyone stays out late…which means they are mostly all asleep if you are out shooting at dawn.